dashed-slug/wallets/readme.txt

 == Changelog ==

+= 4.0.5 =
+- Fix: Issue introduced in `4.0.0` that caused internal transactions to stay in pending state and not fail if there was not enough available balance.
+- Fix: Bug that prevented BuddyPress notifications from being sent.
+- Fix: Issue that caused a warning about cron jobs not running to show, if the admin visited the admin screens at the exact moment the cron job was running.
+- Add: Official dashed-slug twitter feed added to the *About* seection of the admin screens.

 = 4.0.4 =
-- Fix: Bug introduced in 4.0.3 that prevented user from enabling sweetalert.js modal dialogs now fixed.
+- Fix: Bug introduced in `4.0.3` that prevented admin from enabling `sweetalert.js` modal dialogs now fixed.
 - Add: The `[wallets_rates]` shortcode now takes an optional argument "decimals" to control how many decimal digits to display exchange rates with.
 - Improve: Code that parses fixer.io exchange rates improved.
 Will now consider the site-wide default fiat currency when requesting prices.
 - Fix: Parser for cryptocompare list of currencies is now safer (produces less warnings).